 At a young age, I had been exposed to the benefits of tutoring.
 I seemed to work at a slower pace and have a harder time understanding concepts compared to my peers.
 However with a tutor I found that my pace quickened allowing me to catch up.
 Later on in my academic career I found through tutoring others I have developed a more in depth understanding of the material, which I desire to have.
 By tutoring others, I am able to pay it forward and help guide those who are having difficulty, like many have help guided me.
 My specialization and major is Chemistry.
 Chemistry is easily my favorite topic although I would not consider it "easy".
 Understanding key concepts and fundamentals will allow others to see the depth and the amazing things chemistry can show us.

 I am grateful to all of those who tutored me in the past and I would like to pass it on by sharing what I have learned to others!
 I believe with hard work and dedication, success is inevitable.

-Texas A & M University-College Station - Current Undergrad, Chemistry
+Undergraduate Degree: Texas A & M University-College Station - Bachelor in Arts, Chemistry

 IB History HL: 5

 Bowling, Judo, and calligraphy

 Q & A